aibharata/medicalAI/README.md

 You can use the following templates to perform specific Tasks

 ### Load Dataset From Folder
+Set the path of the dataset and set the target dimension of image that will be input to AI network.
 ```py
 trainSet,testSet,labelNames =mai.datasetFromFolder(datasetFolderPath, targetDim = (96,96)).load_dataset()
 ```